 Editor’s note: “5 Great Blue-Chip Stocks to Buy ” was previously published in May 2019.
 It has since been updated to include the most relevant information available.

 If you’re like me, the current bout of trade-induced volatility isn’t sitting too right.
 And while swings and bear markets are a part of investing, the kind of big plunges we’ve recently seen does make for some sleepless nights.
-Which is why the stocks to buy today could be America’s blue-chip stocks.
+Which is why the best stocks to buy could be America’s blue-chip stocks.

 Blue-chip stocks don’t necessarily have a formal definition, but they are generally stable and well-established companies.
 Blue-chip stocks are typically household names with billions in revenues and steady rising profit profiles.
 Often, they share the wealth with their investors via rich dividend and buyback programs.
 The best part is that investors can count on blue-chip stocks to help them get through periods of malaise and bear markets as they tend to be less volatile than let’s say, smaller growth stocks.

 To that end, with the markets starting to feel a bit shaky, blue chip stocks could be the best way to position your portfolio in the upcoming months.